 Field Description Default Teradata Load Utilities in Indicator mode If you selected the Binary length prefix option, indicates whether to set the indicator bits in the binary output for column values that contain NULL data.
-Selected Use Teradata Parallel Transporter (TPT) Indicates whether Fast Clone uses Teradata Parallel Transporter to load the source data to the target database.
-Select this option, if you use Teradata Direct DataStream.
-Selected Loader to be used The Teradata loader type that Fast Clone uses to import unloaded data into Teradata.
-Fast Clone supports the Teradata FastLoad utility, MultiLoad utility, and Parallel Data Pump.
-Fast Clone generates the appropriate control input for the utility type.
-Note: Parallel Data Pump is available only if you select the Use Teradata Parallel Transporter option.
-Teradata FastLoad Teradata Load Sessions The number of sessions that Teradata FastLoad or MultiLoad opens to load the source data to each target table.
-2 Binary length prefix Indicates whether to unload source data in the binary format.
-Each record in the binary format includes a 2-byte field that indicates the total length of the record, optional bytes for null values, and the data.
+Note: This option must be selected for the Use Teradata Parallel Transporter (TPT) and Enable Teradata Direct Data Stream options to be available.
+Selected Use Teradata Parallel Transporter (TPT) Indicates whether Fast Clone uses Teradata Parallel Transporter (TPT) to load source data to the target database.
+If you select the Enable Teradata Direct Data Stream option to use DataStreamer, this check box is automatically selected and cannot be edited.
+Selected Loader to be used The Teradata load utility that the Fast Clone generated load script calls to load data to the Teradata target.
+Options are: - Teradata FastLoad.
+Use the Teradata FastLoad utility, or use the TPT Load Operator if the Use Teradata Parallel Transportor (TPT) check box is selected. - Teradata MultiLoad.
+Use the Teradata MultiLoad utility, or use the TPT Update Operator if the Use Teradata Parallel Transportor (TPT) check box is selected. - Teradata Parallel Data Pump.
+Use the TPT Stream Operator.
+This option is available only when the Use Teradata Parallel Transporter (TPT) check box is selected Teradata FastLoad Load Sessions The number of sessions that the load utility opens to load source data to each target table.
+2 Binary length prefix Indicates whether to unload source data in binary format.
+Each binary-format record includes a 2-byte field that indicates the total length of the record, the optional bytes for null values, and the data.
+If you select the Enable Teradata Direct Data Stream option to use DataStreamer, this check box is automatically selected and cannot be edited.
 Not selected Binary length prefix endianness If you selected the Binary length prefix option, specify the endianness of the binary output.
 This parameter determines the format of the integer that specifies the length of records and fields in the binary files.
 Options are: LITTLE ENDIAN and BIG ENDIAN.
-LITTLE ENDIAN Use Teradata Direct DataStream Select this option to have DataStreamer call TPT to load the source data to the target database directly.
-DataStreamer uses the loader that is specified in the Loader to be used list.
-Not selected Drop and rebuild tables in Teradata prior to load Select this option if you want DataStreamer to drop and re-create the Teradata tables before loading the source data into the tables.
-Not selected Skip writing the output data into files Select this option to skip writing the unloaded data to output files or a pipe.
-If you selected the option to use DataStreamer, this option is also selected.
-If you do not use DataStreamer, you can select this option for troubleshooting purposes.
-Not selected Max errors If you use DataStreamer, the maximum number of errors that can occur when streaming data to a Teradata target.
+LITTLE ENDIAN Enable Teradata Direct Data Stream Select this option to have DataStreamer call TPT to load source data to the target database.
+DataStreamer uses the TPT Load Operator, Update Operator, or Stream Operator to load data, depending on the option that is selected in the Loader to be used list.
+Not selected Drop and rebuild tables in Teradata prior to load Select this option if you want DataStreamer to drop and re-create the Teradata tables before loading source data into the tables.
+Not selected

+Field Description Default Skip writing the output data into files If you use DataStreamer, Fast Clone skips writing unloaded data to output files or pipes.
+If you do not use DataStreamer and need to troubleshoot unload jobs, clear this parameter to write the data to output files.
+Depends on DataStreame r use Max errors If you use DataStreamer, the maximum number of errors that can occur when streaming data to a Teradata target.
 If the number of errors exceeds this maximum, DataStreamer ends with an error.
 100000